Developodo/WebXR/README.md

 			Thanks to https://github.com/tentone to help with his code to explore depth calculation and shaders.

-			An working example can be find [here](https://webxr-efd50.firebaseapp.com/home)
 ```
+			An working example can be found [here](https://webxr-efd50.firebaseapp.com/home)